michaelzdrav/taskmate/README.md

 - Basic Authentication
 - Written in Flask
 - Basic To Do list
-- Easy ability to self host (soon to be dockerised)
+- Easy ability to self host (Docker repo: mz1234/taskmate)
 - SQLite database (more options coming)

 ## Installation